medwatt/gmid/README.md

 lookup_table = load_lookup_table("path/to/lookup-table.npy")
 ```

-The `GMID` class contains methods that can be used to generate plots
+The `LoadMosfet` class contains methods that can be used to generate plots
 seamlessly.
 If you plan to modify the style of the plots or plot things
 differently, you will also have to import `matplotlib`.